Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • there may be a legal rule or reason preventing the sharing of documents

-• documents identify third parties, we may need their consent
+• documents identify third parties, and we may need their consent

-• personal or confidential documents that the other party should not see, such as bank statements and personal statements.
+• there are personal or confidential documents that the other party should not see, such as bank statements and personal statements.

 • one of the parties has asked us not to share their comments

-• information is sensitive and accepted in confidence (Scheme Rule 5.24)
+• information is sensitive and accepted in confidence (under our Scheme Rule 5.24)

 How we look after your information